TrueNAS Telegraf, Influx, Grafana#

 4. Import

-I like to make this dashboard the default page for Grafana, so when I click on “Web UI” it takes me directly to the graphs.
+I like to make this dashboard the default page for Grafana, so when I go to the Grafana web UI it takes me directly to my graphs.
+To do that in the Grafana web UI go to:

-1. Upper right avatar > Profile > Preferences
+1. Upper right avatar icon > Profile > Preferences

 1. Home Dashboard: Dashboards/NAS